athanasoulias/heading-parser/README.md

 # Heading Parser

-This project utilises and compares the results of a DOM and a SAX parser when attempting to locate the contents of all h1,h2,h3 headings in a webpage.
+This project utilises and compares the results of a DOM and a SAX parser when attempting to locate the contents of all h1,h2 and h3 headings in a webpage.

 ## Tech Stack